aspose-cells/Aspose.Cells-API-References/english/go-cpp/AutoFilter/Custom_Int_FilterOperatorType_Object/_index.md

 ## Custom_Int_FilterOperatorType_Object function

-Filters a list with a custom criteria.
+Filters a list with a custom criterion.

 ```go